RakhithJK/libretro-Lakka-LibreELEC-wiki/Accessing-Lakka-command-line-interface.md

 ## Direct access

-Warning: This doesn't work for Raspberry Pi

-You will need to edit the cmdline passed to the kernel by the bootloader, in order to enable the **tty service** and disable the **retroarch service**.
-You will also need to plug an USB keyboard to switch to tty3 and type commands.
+You will need to edit the cmdline passed to the kernel by the bootloader, in order to enable the **console service** and disable the **retroarch service**.
+You will also need to plug a keyboard to type any commands.

 ### Editing the cmdline

 You have to ensure that these options are present in the [cmdline](The-bootloader):

-    tty retroarch=0
+    textmode retroarch=0

- * `tty` will enable the console service
+ * `textmode` will enable the console service
  * `retroarch=0` will disable the retroarch service

-### Switching to tty3
+### Booting to console

 Once the system is booting, you will not see RetroArch launching.
 It's normal, since we disabled retroarch service.
-You then need to switch to tty3 by hitting **CTRL + ALT + F3**.
-You will get a command prompt and be able to type commands.
+AFter the boot process is complete, you will see shell prompt.
+Execute `systemctl start retroarch.target` to make sure that all services/mounts needed for RetroArch (the UI) are running, especially the overlayfs mounts in `/tmp` (use `mount` or `df -h` to see available mounts).

 ## Serial